justyna-13/weatherapp/README.md

 # WeatherApp
-> The WeatherApp, one of the best weather application on store, one of the best choose fore you.
+> The WeatherApp, one of the best weather applications worldwide, one of the best choices for you.
-Find accurate weather information for anytime and everywhere!
+Find accurate weather information for any time and everywhere!

 ## Table of contents
 * [General info](#general-info)